 This is now a {\it local} question on $\X$.
-We use the local uniformization theorem \cite[Theorem 1.4]{Z1} that roughly says that any admissible formal $\O_C$-model of smooth $X$ locally looks like a ``nice'' quotient by a finite group of a polystable formal $\O_C$-scheme up to some rig-isomorphisms.
-So it suffices to show almost perfectness for polystable formal $\O_C$-models and then show that it descends through rig-isomorphisms and ``nice'' quotients by finite groups.
+Thus we are in a good shape to use the local uniformization theorem \cite[Theorem 1.4]{Z1} that roughly says that any admissible formal $\O_C$-model of $X$ locally looks like a ``nice'' finite group quotient of a polystable formal $\O_C$-scheme up to some rig-isomorphisms.
+So it suffices to justify almost perfectness of (\ref{diagram:intro-duality-local}) for polystable models, and then show that almost perfectness of (\ref{diagram:intro-duality-local}) descends through rig-isomorphisms and ``nice'' quotients by finite groups.

-We verify almost perfectness of pairing~(\ref{diagram:intro-duality-local}) in the polystable case by an explicit computation that eventually reduces the claim to almost duality in the continuous group cohomology of the profinite group $\bf{Z}_p(1)^d$.
-And then we show almost perfectness of pairing~(\ref{diagram:intro-duality-local}) by using the almost version of Grothendieck Duality and duality between homotopy invariants and coinvariants for an action of a finite group $G$.
-This finishes the proof. \end{enumerate}
+In the case of polystable models, we argue by explicit computations eventually reducing the claim to almost duality in continuous group cohomology of the profinite group $\bf{Z}_p(1)^d$.
+Then the almost version of Grothendieck Duality and duality between homotopy invariants and coinvariants for an action of a finite group $G$ ensure that almost perfectness of (\ref{diagram:intro-duality-local}) descends through rig-isomorphisms and nice finite group quotients. \end{enumerate}